Latest information from the National Hurricane Center…

 This is the last public advisory issued by the National Hurricane

-Center on this system.
-Additional information on this system can be
+Additional information on the post-tropical cyclone can also be

 found in High Seas Forecasts issued by the National Weather Service,